JelilFaisalAbudu/using-bootstrap-NewsWeek-Clone/README.md

 ## Getting Started

-- Get a local copy up and running follow these simple example steps.
+- Get a local copy up and running on your machine.
 - Modify this file to match your project, remove sections that don't apply.
   For example: delete the testing section if the currect project doesn't require testing.